arshsinghphd/TeamActivities/Module09/README.md

 For this learning activity, we will explore dictionaries and methods related to them.

+### ⭐ Working in Teams ⭐
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

+### Learning Objectives

+* Use a dictionary
+* Better understanding of sets, and how they relate to dictionaries

 ## Review of Sets
 As a quick review of sets,